-- A measure of knowledge in a social science (one Level 4 module in a social science). - In addition, they will have the following cognitive skills: - An ability to apply theories in analyzing and synthesizing issues related to communication practices (CN 3521, CN 3312/PH 3010) - An ability to analyze and synthesize issues as a step in the process of solving problems and achieving communication goals (CN 3410 and the five optional Level 5 modules in Communication)
+• A measure of knowledge in a social science (one Level 4 module in a social science).

+- An ability to apply theories in analyzing and synthesizing issues related to communication practices (CN 3408, CN 3421, CN 3412/PH 3010) - An ability to analyze and synthesize issues as a step in the process of solving problems and achieving communication goals (the five optional Level 5 modules in Communication)

-An ability to produce work using language and other applied techniques appropriate to different types of media and media audiences (CN 3410 and the following, which are among the five optional Level 5 modules in Communication: CN 3311, CN 3609, CN 3416, CN 3622, CN 3334, CN 3428).
+An ability to produce work using language and other applied techniques appropriate to different types of media and media audiences (the following modules, which are among the optional Level 5 modules in Communication: CN 3311, CN 3323, CN 3409, CN 3316, CN 3434, CN 3428, CN 3642, CN 3160).